What Qualifies as a Lemon Car: Key Insights

 In all cases above, the "warranty" refers to the original manufacturer's warranty or a certified pre-owned or manufacturer’s extended warranty.

-New and used cars can be lemons, meaning that they don't work properly.
+New and Certified Pre-Owned cars can be lemons, meaning that they don't work properly.
 Some vehicles come out of the assembly line with key manufacturing or design issues.

 Vehicles that are purchased or leased are potentially covered by the Lemon Law even long after the first 18 months after purchase or lease and with mileage that greatly exceeds the first 18,000 miles on the odometer.
 Don’t let a dealership or manufacturer tell you otherwise.